 Benjamin W. Bull

-Bull supervises all of ADF International’s advocacy in the U.S. and internationally.
-In addition, he supervises all ADF International’s communications and marketing, training, development, grants and funding, and allied attorney mobilization.
-Bull was the founding executive director of ADF International, with offices in Brussels, Belgium; Geneva, Switzerland; Strasbourg, France; Vienna, Austria; London, UK; Delhi, India; Mexico City, Mexico; New York City, New York; and Washington, D.C.
-He was also the founding executive director of the European Center for Law and Justice in Strasbourg and a founder of the Slavic Center for Law and Justice in Moscow, Russia.
-He has served as general counsel and in leadership roles with several prominent advocacy organizations.
-He is the author of two books and multiple scholarly writings and popular commentaries.
+From 2010 to 2017, Bull served as the founding executive director of ADF International, establishing offices in Brussels, Geneva, Vienna, London, New Delhi, Mexico City, New York, Strasbourg, and Washington, D.C.
+During that time, he supervised global communications, marketing, training, development, finance, and allied attorney mobilization.
+Bull also cofounded the European Center for Law and Justice in Strasbourg and the Slavic Center for Law and Justice in Moscow.
+He is the author of two books and multiple scholarly and popular articles.

-Bull obtained his J.D. from the University of South Carolina Law Center and his B.A. in philosophy from Old Dominion University.
+Bull obtained his Juris Doctor from the University of South Carolina School of Law and his B.A. in philosophy, with honors, from Old Dominion University.
 He has continued his education at Stanford and Harvard.
-He is admitted to the bars of Arizona, Mississippi, Virginia, the District of Columbia, and the United States Supreme Court.
-He is also qualified to sit for the Solicitors’ Bar in the United Kingdom.
+Bull is admitted to the bars of Arizona, Mississippi, Virginia, the District of Columbia, and the U.S. Supreme Court.
+He also qualified to sit for the Solicitors’ Bar in the United Kingdom.